Vauff/Maunz-Discord/README.md

 #Commands

+Italic ones cannot be done by everyone and are restricted to just me.

 *map - Tells you which map GFL ZE is playing outside of the normal #map-tracking channel.

 *ping - Makes Maunz respond to you with pong.
 Very useful for testing ping to the server!